HtutKyaw99/bento-landing/README.md

 I use React .
 Tailwind . and TS

-And this designed is heavily inpired by an brilliant Web designer called dls_design on IG.
+And this designed is heavily inpired by a brilliant Web designer called dls_design on IG.
 I do not owned any assets here.
 All come from @sirreal.ai